 - if you smoke, how to quit

 You may already be familiar with the most common symptoms of Crohn’s disease, but you need to look out for several complications as well.
-Apart from discussing your risk of experiencing one, ask your doctor about each of the following complications so you can better prepare for them if they should arise:
+Ask your doctor about each of the following complications so you can better prepare for them if they should arise:

 - joint pain